 If you need some time to wallow and complain, that’s understandable.
 Your feelings are legitimate, and totally justifiable.
 Being passed over for a promotion is disappointing.
 And, if you had to interview for a position, it’s also time-consuming.

 Give yourself some time to process all of your emotions.
-Tell a friend, perhaps, and let that person buy you a drink and listen to your story.
+Tell a friend, perhaps, and let that person buy you a drink or a cup of coffee and listen to your story.
+It can be easier to accept a difficult situation when you have an understanding listener to help you handle the situation.

 You may also want to think through what's behind your feelings, whatever they may be.
 Would this promotion have been your dream job, or just a better title?
 Or is your disappointment due to not getting a salary bump or positive feedback?